mikemimik/fs-notes-app/README.md

 That's it!
 No other changes to the front end are needed.
 Again, this is made very simple for us because of how the browser handles attaching cookies to `fetch` requests automatically for us if it finds a cookie for our site stored in the browser.

 Phew!
-We've now created an authentication on for our server and front end.
+We've now created an authentication pattern on our server and front end.